 Medicines used to manage asthma

-There are many different types of asthma medicines and sometimes you will have to take more than one.
+There are many different types of asthma medicines and sometimes you have to take more than one.
 They fall into the main categories of:

 - preventers – inhalers or tablets taken every day to prevent asthma symptoms from developing